- How Much Money Is Needed To Invest In Rental Property?

 - Other FSBOs who are using you as a tool to research the market

-- Agents who are trying to hire them
+- Agents who are trying to get hire

 - Curious people who are just calling everyone to learn more

 - Kids who have nothing better to do than to prank call numbers

 You probably don’t need any property expert to tell you that you should focus your time on prospects who are interested and have means to close.